 Our team will work with the closing agent/title company/attorney to close as soon as possible and get you your payment quickly!

-Also, if you are interested in buying land or would like more information on the top issues that come up when buying, we made a video on the Top 3 Mistakes in Buying Land:
+Also, if you are interested in buying land or would like more information on the top issues that come up when buying, we made a video on the Questions to Ask Before Buying Land:

 Why should I sell my land to you?

-When you sell your property directly to us, you cut out a broker’s commission and listing fees (on average around 6% of the sales price).
+When selling land directly to us, you cut out a broker’s commission and listing fees (on average around 6% of the sales price).

-We will also send you an offer in 15 minutes versus waiting months for a broker to find a buyer.
+We usually send you an initial response in as little as 4 hours versus waiting months for a broker to find a buyer.

-Finally, we will cover all title and closing costs when we buy land!
+Finally, we will cover all title and closing costs when we buy your land!

 We buy land in every state, including New York, New Jersey, Pennsylvania, Arizona, Utah, Colorado, Texas, Nevada, Mississippi, California, Oregon, Florida, West Virginia and New Mexico.